 Resist scheduling a task until it’s relevant

 In the previous photo (above), you can see that my tasks for March are listed by their unique reference tags.
 These are, collectively, the tasks are most relevant for the month.

-It’s only when tasks are the most relevant that I schedule them to a specific date.
+It’s only when tasks are the most relevant that I schedule them on a specific date.
 Since the Zen-Journal system is paired with my smartphone, I simply enter any appointments into it and note it briefly on my Day-At-A-Time Work Area (DAATWA) as indicated in this photo.

 How task relevancy leads to mindful planning and less over-scheduling

 When your schedule is light and open, you feel better without regard to which planning system you use.
 It just feels good, positive, and freer.

 Like me, you probably like to feel that you are less scheduled and open to how your day evolves.
 Using Zen-Journal’s mindful planning approach and eliminating (or at least decreasing) reliance on task urgency as the driver of your schedule, can lead you there.